 Who isn’t trying to start the year with a declutter?

-You’ve read all the lukewarm criticism and thoughts about Marie Kondo’s Netflix show and every other Youtube video or Insta-story is about sparking joy right now.
+You’ve read all the lukewarm criticism and thoughts about Marie Kondo’s Netflix show and every other YouTube video or Insta-story is about sparking joy right now.
+The fact of the matter is, I’ve found that minimalism has been helpful for my own mental health.

-This blog isn’t adding to those tabasco takes but simply about how minimalism (aka living with less/simple living) can be helpful in 2019, from a person who isn’t a white man or living with a mattress on the floor, rope sandals and two plants.
+This blog isn’t adding to those tabasco takes but simply about how minimalism (aka simple living) can be useful, from a person who isn’t a white man, living with a mattress on the floor, rope sandals and two plants.

 But first, let’s hop into why I’ve been doing this for the last 4 years.
 I packed up 80% of my life and moved to Cape Town in 2014.
 During this stage in my life, my housing situation wasn’t always stable.
 I moved six times in eight months and along the way I lost 2 IDs, some clothes and books.